Last Updated on February 25, 2021 by Grow with Bovees

 A good solution if you have small areas of soft ground that you want to loosen up without much effort.

-Weighing just over 1 pound each, the weight and shape will feel unusual at first, but not much more than a new pair of hiking boots.
+Weighing just under 1 pound each, the weight and shape will feel unusual at first, but not much more than a new pair of hiking boots.

 The 2-inch spikes puncture small holes into the top-level of the soil.
 With 13 spikes on each shoe, numerous holes will allow more water, fertilizer, and air to penetrate the ground.